jake-knerr/chess/README.md

 - **Prefer to define states by using a single class selector formed by combining (1) two hyphens (--), (2) the component name, (3) another hyphen (-), and (4) a state identifier.
 The state identifier should be a verbal or adjectival word.**
 - **Rules that use pseudo-classes (like `:hover`) are considered state rules.**

 States can be applied to any content in a component.
-This includes content already targeted by a defining rule, fragment, modifier, or any content not already targeted by another rule.
+This includes content already targeted by the defining rule, a fragment, or any content not already targeted by another rule.

 > Why prefer verbs and adjectives for state identifiers?
 States are _actions_ or _modifiers_, just like verbs and adjectives.
 They represent change on the page.